Educational Books For 3-Year-Olds: Imagination and Learning Fun!

-The reading readiness skills I’m going to talk about combine two of the things I love the most: Books and language.
+The reading readiness skills I’m going to talk about, combine two of the things I love the most: Books and language.

 When your child turns three, you will notice that their vocabulary will begin to increase exponentially.
-They will be using 4-5 word (if not longer) sentences that will be more grammatically correct as they begin to use plurals.
+They will be using 4-5 words (if not longer) sentences that will be more grammatically correct as they begin to use plurals.

 Educational Books for 3-year-olds: Sequencing

 Throughout this next year, your three-year-old will begin to follow 2-3 step directions and begin to use adjectives like big, slow, wet, or color.
 This is also the age when your child will start to understand numbers.

 They will also start to understand how to sequence.
 The idea of “first” is such an important one!
 We have a list of a few sequencing educational books for 3-year-olds to get you started.

 If You Give a Mouse a Cookie by Laura Numeroff

 If you give a mouse a cookie, he’s going to ask for a glass of milk.
 And so the story continues in a big circle until the mouse is thirsty again.
 The adorable pictures and silly consequences will help your little one understand sequencing.